-Balancing all the elements of a complex project - time, money, scope and people - is the project manager's job.
-Excellent project management training is essential to successfully dealing with the unexpected challenges that come with every project.
-Following is an overview of the top 10 project management challenges that project managers may encounter on the job.
+Balancing the elements of a complex project - time, money, scope and people - is one of the jobs of a project manager.
+Project management training is an essential step for managing the unexpected obstacles project managers can face on a daily basis.
+To help put things in perspective, here is an overview of the top 10 project management challenges that project managers can encounter on the job.

 Project Management Challenges Within Corporate Projects

-- Undefined Goals: When goals are not clearly identified, it is impossible for the team to meet them.
-And, since upper management cannot agree to or support undefined goals, the project in question has little chance of succeeding.
+- Undefined Goals – When goals are not clearly identified, the whole project and team can suffer.
+When upper management cannot agree to or support undefined goals, the project in question typically has little chance of succeeding.
 The project manager must ask the right questions to establish and communicate clear goals from the outset.

-- Scope Changes: Also known as "scope creep," this phenomenon occurs when project management allows the project's scope to extend beyond its original objectives.
-Certainly, clients and supervisors will ask for changes to a project - but a good project manager will evaluate each request and decide how and if to implement it, while communicating the effects on budget and deadlines to all stakeholders.
+- Scope Changes – Also known as scope creep, this occurs when project management allows the project's scope to extend beyond its original objectives.
+Clients and supervisors may ask for changes to a project, and it takes a strong project manager to evaluate each request and decide how and if to implement it, while communicating the effects on budget and deadlines to all stakeholders.

 Working With a Team: Challenges For Project Managers

-- Inadequate Skills for the Project: A project sometimes requires skills that the project's contributors don't possess.
+- Inadequate Skills for the Project – A project sometimes requires skills that the project's contributors do not possess.
 Project management training can help a project leader determine the needed competencies, assess the available workers and recommend training, outsourcing or hiring additional staff.

-- Lack of Accountability: A project manager's leadership qualities really shine when each member of the team takes responsibility for his or her role in achieving project success.
+- Lack of Accountability – A project manager's leadership qualities can shine when each member of the team takes responsibility for his or her role in achieving project success.
 Conversely, a lack of accountability can bring a project to a complete halt.
-Finger-pointing and avoiding blame are unproductive - but all-too-common - features of flawed project management.
+Finger-pointing and avoiding blame are unproductive, but all-too-common features of flawed project management.
 Learning to direct teams toward a common goal is an important aspect of project management training.

-- Improper Risk Management: Learning to deal with and plan for risk is an essential piece of project management training.
-And risk tolerance is a desirable project manager trait - because projects rarely go exactly according to plan.
-Gathering input, developing trust and knowing which parts of a project are most likely to veer off course are all aspects of the project manager's job.
+- Improper Risk Management – Learning to deal with and plan for risk is another important piece of project management training.
+Risk tolerance is typically a desirable project manager trait because projects rarely go exactly to plan.
+Gathering input, developing trust and knowing which parts of a project are most likely to veer off course are aspects of the project manager's job.

-- Ambiguous Contingency Plans: It's important for project managers to know exactly what direction to take in pre-defined "what-if" scenarios.
-But if those contingencies are not identified, the entire project can become mired in an unexpected set of problems.
-Asking others to identify potential problem areas can lead to a much smoother and more successful project.
+- Ambiguous Contingency Plans – It's important for project managers to know what direction to take in pre-defined "what-if" scenarios.
+If contingencies are not identified, the entire project can become mired in an unexpected set of problems.
+Asking others to identify potential problem areas can lead to a smoothe and successful project.

 Project Management and Communication Challenges